Car Insurance FAQs

 How do I add another driver to my car insurance?

-You must contact your insurer to add another driver to your policy.
-Adding another driver may result in a change in your premiums.
-The insurer will need to know the additional driver’s name, age, and gender, as well as their driving and claims history.
+You must contact your insurer to add another driver to your policy, and keep in mind that adding another driver may result in a change in your premiums.
+The insurer will need to know the additional driver’s name, age and gender, as well as their driving and claims history.

 Be sure you and other drivers read your policy’s Product Disclosure Statement (PDS) to understand what is and isn’t covered in your policy.